Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Introduction

 Operational Research (OR) is the discipline of applying advanced analytical methods, such as mathematical programming and simulation, to solve complex organisational problems in a variety of sectors, including supply chain management \cite{Peterson1998-al}, airport operations \cite{Jacquillat2015-ai}, and workforce planning \cite{Jaillet2022-jg}.

-Mathematical programming is a key tool in OR that involves formulating real-world problems as optimisation models --- also called mathematical programmes --- that include variables, constraints, and objective function(s), and that can be solved by using off-the-shelf solvers (e.g. Gurobi).
+Mathematical programming is a key tool in OR used to formulate real-world problems as optimisation models --- also called mathematical programmes --- that are built on decision variables, constraints, and objective function(s), and that can be solved by using off-the-shelf solvers (e.g. Gurobi \cite{gurobi}).

-The application of Large Language Models (LLM) in OR is a thriving area of research \cite{Fan2025-ny}.
+The application of Large Language Models (LLMs) in OR is a thriving area of research \cite{Fan2025-ny}.
 Within this domain of research, Generative Mathematical Programming (GenMP) --- which is concerned with translating the natural language description of an optimisation problem into a mathematical programme --- has received increased attention in recent years.
 This task is challenging because it requires domain-specific knowledge to understand terminology, and because descriptions often contain implicit constraints that must be inferred from context.
-In Technical Appendix (TA)-A we provide two practical examples.
+In Figure \ref{fig:genmp_2} we illustrate the GenMP task of translating a natural-language problem description into a mathematical programme expressed in an Algebraic Modelling Language.

 In a recent survey \cite{DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}, the authors review emerging techniques, and highlight opportunities, limitations, and future research directions at the intersection of LLMs and mathematical programming.
 In their taxonomy, they classify works in three areas: development of evaluation frameworks \cite{xing-etal-2024-towards} and benchmark datasets such as NL4OPT \cite{pmlr-v220-ramamonjison23a} and IndustryOR \cite{Huang2025}; development of domain-specific fine-tuned LLMs \cite{DBLP:conf/iclr/JiangSQLZZY25}; and development of {\em advanced inference frameworks}, including multi-agent systems such as Chain-of-Experts (CoE) \cite{xiao2024chainofexperts}, and Chain-of-Thought (CoT) \cite{10.5555/3600270.3602070} variants \cite{10.5555/3666122.3666639,10.1609/aaai.v38i16.29720} --- our work sits within this last area.